Are Tasers Legal in Arkansas? Understanding Self-Defense Laws

 What Arkansas Law Says About Tasers

-• Tasers and stun guns are legal in Arkansas, and civilians can carry them without a special permit.
+• Tasers and stun guns are legal for adults in Arkansas, and no special permit is usually required for ownership or carry.

 Who Can Legally Carry a Taser in Arkansas?